tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 - The payee constructs the transaction with a kernel that compensates for their secret blinding factor.
 - The payer completes the transaction
     - Payer chooses their blinding factor
-    - Payer includes a kernel that is fused with the payees kernel.
+    - Payer includes a kernel that is fused with the payee's kernel.
     - The payees kernel must appear in the final transaction.
 +++
 ## Planned features in BEAM
 There are some features that have been mentioned in BEAM but do not seem to be implemented as yet
 - Embedding plain text contracts (hash of text content) into transactions.
-- Assets and confedential assets on the base layer.
+- Assets and confidential assets on the base layer.

 ---
 ## Proof of Work algorithms